 I have received and reviewed the information provided on the risks of meningococcal disease and the risks and benefits of quadrivalent meningococcal conjugate vaccine.
-I understand that Massachusetts law requires newly enrolled full-time students at secondary schools who are living in a dormitory or congregate living arrangement licensed or approved by the secondary school, and newly enrolled full-time students at colleges and universities who are 21 years of age or younger to receive meningococcal vaccinations, unless the students provide a signed waiver of the vaccination or otherwise qualify for one of the exemptions specified in the law.
+I understand that Massachusetts law requires newly enrolled full-time students at secondary schools who are living in a dormitory or congregate living arrangement licensed or approved by the secondary school and newly enrolled full-time students at colleges and universities who are 21 years of age or younger to receive meningococcal vaccinations unless the students provide a signed waiver of the vaccination or otherwise qualify for one of the exemptions specified in the law.

-After reviewing the materials above on the dangers of meningococcal disease, I choose to waive receipt of the meningococcal
+• Afte After reviewing the materials above on the dangers of meningococca al disease, I choose to waive receipt of the n neningococcal vaccine.
+Student Nam ame: Date of Birth: Student ID: Signatur re: Date : (Student or parent/legal guardian if the student is under 18 years of age)

-vaccine. ·

-Student Name: Date of E 3irth: Student ID:

-Signatur re:(Student or parent/legal guardian if the st student is under 18 year Date: rs of age)